Violin Concerto (Sibelius): I. Allegro moderato

 The first movement opens with a cushion of pianissimo strings pulsating gently.
 The soloist then enters with a first theme featuring a G-A-D motif, which is briefly echoed by a clarinet solo.

 After a passionate high F and an unexpected E-flat major chord, the soloist introduces a new, dark theme on the G string.
 The lower woodwinds and timpani accompany the violinist in several runs.
 Cadenza-like arpeggios, double stops, and more runs from the soloist are accompanied by more woodwind restatements of the theme.
 The soloist then plays a relatively brief cadenza featuring rapid sixteenth notes and quick string crossings.
-After an ascending scale from the solo violin in broken octaves, the strings then enter in a symphonic manner, announcing the second half of the exposition material.
+After an ascending scale from the solo violin in broken octaves, the strings then enter in a symphonic manner, announcing the second half of the exposition material in.
 The music is then carried on by the bassoons and clarinets before another entrance of the soloist.

-The violin plays a gentle ascending motif, then a quick arpeggio which ascends into a heroic violin theme, culminating in affettuoso octaves.
-The soloist softly soars in a slow D♭ arpeggio which leads into a tender, winding broken-octave passage built upon the heroic theme.
+The violin plays a gentle, ascending motif, followed by a quick arpeggio which ascends into a heroic theme in B♭ minor, culminating in affettuoso octaves.
+The soloist softly soars in a slow, D♭ major arpeggio which leads into a tender, winding broken-octave passage built upon the heroic theme.
 These octaves build to a trill on one string with the winding figure played articulately on another.
 Another forceful orchestral tutti leads to an extensive violin cadenza.
-The cadenza occupies the developmental portion of the movement and ends just before the recapitulation, the heroic theme being played by the violin a semitone higher than before.
-A long trill from the soloist suddenly transitions into the virtuosic coda, requiring remarkable skill in octaves, rapid and wide shifts to harmonics, and ricochet bowing.
+The cadenza occupies the developmental portion of the movement and ends just before the recapitulation, the heroic theme being played by the violin a semitone higher than before, in B minor.
+Returning to D minor, a long trill from the soloist suddenly transitions into the virtuosic coda, requiring remarkable skill in octaves, rapid and wide shifts to harmonics, and ricochet bowing.
 An upward cascade of double stops, a chord with a fingered harmonic, and a strong final D conclude the first movement.